-Mrs King is the Special Education Needs Coordinator (SENCO) at Hogarth Primary School.
+Mrs King is the Special Education Needs and Disabilities Coordinator (SENDCo) at Hogarth Primary School.

-Mrs King can be contacted on 01277 212 216 or by email at senco@hogarth.essex.sch.uk provide SEN support.
-Staff training is ongoing and focuses on areas that the school, staff, pupils and parents have identified.
+Mrs King can be contacted on 01277 212 216 or by email at SENCo@hogarth.essex.sch.uk

-She is a qualified teacher, is in the process of gaining the National Award for SEN Coordination and is the Deputy Headteacher.
-Mrs King works closely with our team of qualified teachers and Learning Support Assistants who
+She is a qualified teacher, holds the National Award for SEN Coordination and is the Deputy Headteacher.
+Mrs King works closely with our team of qualified teachers and Learning Support Assistants who provide SEN support.
+Staff training is ongoing and focuses on areas that the school, staff, pupils and parents/carers have identified.